It has been 10 years since I first believed that the good news of God’s love really applied to me because of Jesus Christ.

 The kingdom of God is the new and final age that began with Jesus’ coming.

 It is the age of righteousness, peace, and joy in the Holy Spirit (Rom.
 14:17).
 The kingdom of God is about the renewing of all things, and God has made us a part of this great story of salvation.
-This kingdom is about the reconciliation of relationships, about the restoration of justice and equality, about freedom from every lord except Jesus, about forgiveness, and about the defeat of Satan.
+This kingdom is about the reconciliation of relationships, the restoration of justice and equality, freedom from every lord except Jesus, forgiveness, and the defeat of Satan.

 It’s about new communities and the transformation of society and culture.
 For Paul, to preach the gospel is to preach the kingdom, and therefore to preach the whole counsel of God (Acts 20:24-27).